CapoVelo.com - - Stephen Roche

 Roche switched to the La Redoute team in 1984 following contractual wrangles with Peugeot (the settlement of which led Roche to sport Peugeot shorts for two years before winning a court action against Vélo Club de Paris Peugeot), reprising his Tour de Romandie victory, along with triumphs in Nice-Alassio, Subida a Arrate and a second place finish in Paris–Nice.
 He finished 25th in that year’s Tour de France.

-In 1985, Roche won the Critérium International, the Route du Sud and finished second in Paris–Nice again, while also making the podium in Liège–Bastogne–Liège with a third place finish.
+In 1985, Roche won the Critérium International, the Route du Sud and finished second in Paris–Nice again, while also making the podium in Liège–Bastogne–Liège with a third-place finish.

 Additionally, Roche won stage 18 on the Aubisque in that season’s Tour de France, completing the overall podium in third – 4:29 behind winner Bernard Hinault.

-But, tragedy befell Roche next year, after he crashed at high speed during a six-day event at Paris-Bercy.
+But, tragedy befell Roche the next year, after he crashed at high speed during a six-day event at Paris-Bercy.
 This not only brought the curtains down on the remainder of his season, with only a stage victory in the Giro to impress his new Carrera–Inoxpran team, but the injury to his knee would serve to plague him for the rest of his career.

 As a result, Roche finished the Tour de France that season in a disappointing 48th place, one hour and 32 minutes behind Greg LeMond, which he described was like “entering a dark tunnel” of pain.